-How much can be claimed: The first grant was calculated as 80% of three months of trading profits, up to a maximum of £7,500.
-The second grant will be calculated as 70% of three months of trading profits, up to a maximum of £6,570.
+How much can be claimed: The third grant will be calculated as 80% of the average of three months of trading profits, up to a maximum of £7,500.
+The level of the fourth SEISS grant is to be kept under review and will be set in due course.

 When will grants be paid: Grants are paid within six working days of the claim being submitted.

 Who makes the application: Claims have to made by the taxpayer themselves and cannot be made by agents.